Last updated 30 April 2026

 Court of Arbitration for Sport

-The Court of Arbitration for Sport (CAS) was created by the International Olympic Committee (IOC) to settle sports-related disputes, be they domestic or international disputes, through the use of mediation or arbitration provided by panels composed of one or three arbitrators.
-Chartered under Swiss law, CAS is governed by its own statutes and rules of procedure, and is independent of any sports organisation.
-It operates under the administrative and financial authority of the International Council of Arbitration for Sport.
-The CAS is popular for international disputes because it eliminates the problem of determining in which jurisdiction a dispute is heard.
+The third option is to utilise the CAS.
+The IOC created CAS to settle sports-related disputes, be they domestic or international disputes, through the use of mediation or arbitration provided by panels composed of one or three arbitrators.
+Chartered under Swiss law, CAS is governed by its own statutes and rules of procedure and is independent of any sports organisation.
+The court is popular for international disputes because it eliminates the problem of determining in which jurisdiction a dispute is heard.

 It is important to note that CAS gets its jurisdiction from the agreement of the parties.
 However, because of the relative bargaining positions of athletes versus international and national sports federations, it may be somewhat misleading to suggest a true agreement exists.
 Athletes usually consent through a contractual condition when they become a member of the respective team, affiliate or federation.